zencart/documentation/content/user/upgrading/detailed_upgrading.md

 # 2\.
 Execution

 Download and unzip the latest Zen Cart version to your PC.
-This will be in a 3rd directory (perhaps `store_new`), separate from the other two folders compared above (eg `store` and `zen_orig`).
+This will be in a 3rd directory (call it `new_store`), separate from the other two folders compared above (eg `old_store` and `zen_orig`).

 Using the list of files you made earlier, go through each "changed" file, and re-make your changes from the old version onto the new version.

 > IMPORTANT: You always want to build on the latest set of Zen Cart files.
-This means `store_new` contains the current version of Zen Cart, and you apply your changes to that.  **DO NOT** start with your old version and apply the changes from the latest version of Zen Cart.
+This means `new_store` contains the current version of Zen Cart, and you apply your changes to that.  **DO NOT** start with your old version and apply the changes from the latest version of Zen Cart.

-> Clarification: here you are essentially re-building your `store` customizations onto the `store_new` directory.
+> Clarification: here you are essentially re-building your `old_store` customizations onto the `new_store` directory.

-- Simple language edits will be just a matter of copy-and-paste (or if you're using WinMerge you might be able to click to copy over individual customized lines).
+- Simple language edits will be just a matter of copy-and-paste of the strings you want to  use.
+Be cautious about the move from 1.5.7 and before define based language files and 1.5.8 and higher  [array based format](/user/localization/158_language_files/).

 - Programming changes in core Zen Cart files will be more difficult and require significant testing.